 Herdade da Capela

 A few kilometres from Serpa, in the sub-region of Moura, at the heart of Baixo Alentejo is located Herdade da Capela.
-Purchased in 2000, the property has 58 hectares of serene hills and soft slopes, rolling down to the lake.
+The property has 72 hectares of serene hills and soft slopes, rolling down to the lake.

 The chapel, Capela de Santa Luzia, after which the property was named was built in the 16th Century on its land, in memory of the region’s patron saint who, according to legend, appeared to a few shepherds there.
 To this very day it is still an inspiration for the festivities of the entire region.